persalys/persalys/python/doc/examples/cantilever_beam/cantilever_beam.rst

     :align: center

 Select the **FORM-Importance sampling** method and click on **Continue** button.
-The following page allows to change the parameters of the Importance sampling analysis.
+The following page allows one to change the parameters of the Importance sampling analysis.
 It’s the same page as the one for the Monte Carlo method.

 Click on **Continue** button.